hapax/hapax.github.io/assets/chuzenji.md

 It is in between, or nearby, but never "here".
 The day my bus rolls up the mountain and into the carpark, it is swaddled in a blanket of fog and almost invisible; Chuzenji is in all directions but nowhere to be seen.
-Initially, it was no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
+Initially, it was no more than a pitstop on my way to the Senjogahara marshland, a sprawling plain of hare's-tail cottongrass and rambling boardwalks, 1400 meters above sea level.
-But the mass of cloud has settled onto the wetland as well as the lake, dampening my plans for a picturesque hike, so I decide to explore the town instead.
+But the mass of cloud has settled onto the wetland as well as the lake, dampening my plans for a hike, so I decide to explore the town instead.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake3.png" />